 Pine trees, belonging to the genus Pinus spp., stand as stalwart guardians in the forest network.
 These evergreen conifers, characterized by their needle-like leaves and distinctive cones, possess an enduring visual and fragrant allure.
 Their presence is woven intricately into the fabric of our ecosystem, offering both tangible and intangible gifts to the environment and its inhabitants, including here at Nectar Yoga Retreat on Bowen Island.
 In this article, we’ll be covering Pine’s anatomy, including how to differentiate Pine trees from Spruce and Fir Trees, what Pine trees are used for, varieties found in the Pacific Northwest, and how Pines support wellness.
-Stay with us to the end, to discover how you can scent your home with Pine without a diffuser.
+Stay with us to the end, to discover a recipe for how you can scent your home with Pine without a diffuser.

 Pine’s Height, Anatomy and Resilience